netbox-community/netbox-zero-to-hero/modules/11-custom-scripts/11-custom-scripts.md

 Simply copy your scripts into `./scripts` and they will appear in the NetBox container.
 See this [discussion](https://github.com/netbox-community/netbox/discussions/6085) for more details.

 ## Running Custom Scripts
-You can run scripts in one of three ways - Via the Web UI (the focus of this module) by navigating to the script, completing any required form data, and clicking the "run script" button, or via the API or the CLI.
+You can run scripts in one of three ways - Via the Web UI (the focus of this module) by navigating to the script, completing any required form data, and clicking the "Run Script" button, or via the API or the CLI.
 Again, refer to the official docs for more information on script execution via the API/CLI scripts.

 ## Custom Script One - Site Status Bulk Updater
-The [first script](https://github.com/netbox-community/netbox-zero-to-hero/tree/main/custom_scripts/SiteStatusBulkUpdater.py) takes following as user input:
+The [first script](https://github.com/netbox-community/netbox-zero-to-hero/tree/main/custom_scripts/SiteStatusBulkUpdater.py) takes the following as user input:

 - Site Name
 - Site Status